privacy-scaling-explorations/zkevm-specs/specs/virtual_state/begin_tx.md

         1. Setup next call's context
         2. Constrain state transition to new context

+Consummed gas:

-### Lookups accesses
+### Lookups

+/!\ Precompiles are not handled yet

+#### RW accesses
 In common, for all cases:
 - CallContext TxId
+- CallContext RwCounterEndOfReversion (done through instruction.reversion_info)
+- CallContext IsPersistent (done through instruction.reversion_info)
 - CallContext IsSuccess
-- BlockContext Coinbase
-- TxContext CallerAddress
-- TxContext CalleeAddress
-- TxContext IsCreate
-- TxContext Value
-- TxContext CallDataLength
-- TxContext TxInvalid
+- StateWrite adding caller's address to Tx access list
+- StateWrite adding callee's address to Tx access list
+- StateWrite adding coinbase address to Tx access list
-- TxContext Nonce
+- AccountWrite caller's Nonce
+- AccountWrite caller's Balance (done through instruction.transfer_with_gas_fee)
-- AccountWrite Nonce
+- AccountWrite callee's Balance (done through instruction.transfer_with_gas_fee)
-- TxContext Gas
-- TxContext CallDataGasCost
-- TxContext AccessListGasCost

-if is Create, valid and data length != 0
-- copyLookup CopyDataTypeTag.RlcAcc
-- copyLookup CopyDataTypeTag.ByteCode
+If tx is not a Create, we do an additional
-- keccak_lookup CopyDataTypeTag.RlcAcc
+- AccountRead AccountFieldTag.CodeHash

+Finally, if the tx is valid and either is a create with call data or the callee is a contract (that is callee.code_hash is not null), we do these extra checks:
 - CallContext Depth
 - CallContext CallerAddress
 - CallContext CalleeAddress
 - CallContext CallDataOffset
 - CallContext CallDataLength
 - CallContext Value
 - CallContext IsStatic
 - CallContext LastCalleeId
 - CallContext LastCalleeReturnDataOffset
 - CallContext LastCalleeReturnDataLength
 - CallContext IsRoot
 - CallContext IsCreate
 - CallContext CodeHash

-If not create nor precompile
-- Account read   AccountFieldTag.CodeHash
-if code hash not empty and tx valid
+Hence, the rw_counter is
+- isCreate = 1
+    - invalid or tx_call_data_length = 0: 10
-- CallContext Depth
+    - otherwise: 23
+- isCreate = 0:
-- CallContext CallerAddress
+    - invalid: 11
-- CallContext CalleeAddress
+    - otherwise: 24

+#### Other Lookups
-- CallContext CallDataOffset
+- BlockContext Coinbase
+- TxContext Caller Address
+- TxContext Callee Address
-- CallContext CallDataLength
+- TxContext IsCreate
-- CallContext Value
+- TxContext Value
-- CallContext IsStatic
-- CallContext LastCalleeId
+- TxContext CallDataLength
-- CallContext LastCalleeReturnDataOffset
+- TxContext TxInvalid
-- CallContext LastCalleeReturnDataLength
+- TxContext Nonce
-- CallContext IsRoot
+- TxContext Gas
-- CallContext IsCreate
+- TxContext CallDataGasCost
-- CallContext CodeHash
+- TxContext AccessListGasCost
+- CopyLookup TxCalldata - RlcAcc (if is not create)
+- CopyLookup TxCalldata - Bytecode (if is not create)

 ## Exceptions

-1. `NotImplementedError` when calling a precompile

 ## Code